Beyond $\Lambda$CDM with a Logistic RG-like Flow of the Low Redshift Cosmic Evolution: Introduction

-Reconstruction techniques provide a powerful framework to probe such deviations in a relatively model-independent way \cite{Sahni:2006pa}.
-These approaches include both direct reconstructions of the expansion history \cite{Holsclaw:2010sk,Holsclaw:2011wi,Sahlen:2005,Huterer:2003, Mukherjee:2024pcg, Mukherjee:2024ryz, Mukherjee:2025ytj, GuptaChoudhury:2025uff} and parametrized reconstructions involving physically motivated modifications \cite{Starobinsky:1998fr,Huterer:1998qv,Chevallier:2000qy,Sen:2001xu,Sen:2005ra}.
-A commonly adopted strategy is to parametrize the DE equation of state $w_{\rm DE}$ \cite{Chevallier:2000qy,Linder:2002et,Linder:2005in,Capozziello:2005ra, Jassal:2005qc, Barboza:2008rh}.
-However, the background expansion of the Universe depends only on the total energy density and pressure, implying that observations directly probe the total equation of state \(w_{\rm T}\), rather than that of DE alone.
-Consequently, $w_{\rm DE}$ should be regarded as an effective description that depends on assumptions about the underlying matter content \cite{Caldwell:2025inn,Liu:2025bss}.
-This observation motivates reconstructing the total equation of state of the Universe, $w_{\rm T}$, as a more fundamental quantity characterizing the cosmic expansion history.
+Reconstruction techniques provide a powerful framework to probe such deviations in a relatively model-independent way~\cite{Sahni:2006pa}.
+These approaches include both direct reconstructions of the expansion history~\cite{Holsclaw:2010sk,Holsclaw:2011wi,Sahlen:2005,Huterer:2003, Mukherjee:2024pcg, Mukherjee:2024ryz, Mukherjee:2025ytj, GuptaChoudhury:2025uff} and parametrized reconstructions involving physically motivated modifications~\cite{Starobinsky:1998fr,Huterer:1998qv,Chevallier:2000qy,Sen:2001xu,Sen:2005ra,Choudhury:2025bnx}.
+A commonly adopted strategy is to parametrize the DE equation of state $w_{\rm DE}$~\cite{Chevallier:2000qy,Linder:2002et,Linder:2005in,Capozziello:2005ra, Jassal:2005qc, Barboza:2008rh}.
+However, the background expansion of the Universe depends only on the total energy density and pressure, implying that observations measuring distances directly probe the total equation of state \(w_{\rm T}\), rather than that of DE alone.
+Consequently, $w_{\rm DE}$ should be regarded as an effective description~\cite{Caldwell:2025inn,Liu:2025bss} requiring additional assumption about the matter density $\Omega_m(z)$ to obtain the expansion dynamics.
+This motivates reconstructing $w_{\rm T}$ as a more fundamental quantity characterizing the cosmic expansion history.

 In this work, we explore a novel framework in which the evolution of $w_{\rm T}$ is governed by dynamics reminiscent of a renormalization group (RG) flow.
 Specifically, we consider a logistic RG flow like evolution that smoothly interpolates between the matter dominated epoch and the present phase of accelerated expansion.
-In contrast to widely used parametrizations, such as the Chevallier-Polarski-Linder (CPL) \cite{Chevallier:2000qy, Linder:2002et, Linder:2005in}, Jassal-Bagla-Padmanabhan \cite{Jassal:2005qc}, Barboza-Alcaniz \cite{Barboza:2008rh}, Scale factor parametrizations \cite{Sen:2001xu, Mukhopadhyay:2024fch} etc., the $\Lambda$CDM model is not embedded within this framework.
+In contrast to widely used parametrizations, such as the Chevallier-Polarski-Linder (CPL)~\cite{Chevallier:2000qy, Linder:2002et, Linder:2005in}, Jassal-Bagla-Padmanabhan~\cite{Jassal:2005qc}, Barboza-Alcaniz~\cite{Barboza:2008rh}, Scale factor parametrization~\cite{Sen:2001xu, Mukhopadhyay:2024fch} etc., the $\Lambda$CDM model is not embedded within this framework.
 It therefore provides an independent and minimally biased probe of deviations from the standard cosmological scenario, without being anchored to it as a limiting case.
-We examine whether current observations show a preference for such a logistic evolution of the cosmic expansion.
+We examine whether current observations show a preference for such a logistic evolution of the cosmic expansion.\\